REGULATORY CAPITAL; BASEL III AND THE STANDARDIZED APPROACH

 - ICBA achieved major victories in the Basel III final rule including accommodations on accumulated other comprehensive income (AOCI), residential mortgage risk weights, and TruPS.

 - Bank holding companies and thrift holding companies should be treated consistently with respect to capital standards.

-- Capital standards should recognize the loss absorbing capacity of the allowance for loan and lease losses (ALLL).
+- Basel III should be amended to recognize the loss absorbing capacity of the allowance for loan and lease losses (ALLL).
 Specifically, ALLL should be included in Tier 1 capital in an amount up to 1.25% of risk weighted assets and the remaining balance of ALLL should qualify for inclusion in Tier 2 capital.

 - Capital standards should not discourage community banks from acquiring mortgage servicing assets.
-ICBA opposes any change to the deduction thresholds applied to mortgage servicing assets.
+ICBA opposes the Basel III deduction thresholds that are applied to mortgage servicing assets.

 - Capital standards should not disadvantage community banks relative to credit unions.

 - ICBA supports the proposed enhanced supplementary leverage ratio standards that strengthen the leverage ratios for the eight largest financial institution holding companies and their subsidiary banks.